blizzzrdda/floating-stickers/README.md

 - Create transparent, frameless sticky notes that float on your desktop
 - Notes persist between application restarts
 - Drag notes anywhere on your screen
+- Auto-alignment of new stickers in a vertical stack
 - Resize notes as needed
 - System tray icon for easy management
 - Minimal UI - no main application window